 CasesAbsolutive and Ergative Vjin features Ergative alignment.
 The actor of an intransitive verb construction and the direct object of a transitive verb construction are both marked by the absolutive case, while the actor of a transitive verb is marked by the ergative case.

 Dative The dative is primarily used to mark indirect objects.

 the ship will be flying to the moon

 Genitive The genitive marks one noun as modifying another, and is often used to mark possession.

-Perlative The perlative case is primarily used to mark movement through a location or medium, but is also used to express other concepts, most notably speaking a language.
+Perlative The perlative case is primarily used to mark movement through a location or medium, but is also used similar to an instrumentative for more abstract concepts such as languages.

 ship-ABS-PL space-PERL fly-3.P-SG-PRES

 ántaí-ERG-SG I-ABS vjin-PERL speak-3.P-SG-PAST-PERF